Semyon Barmotin: Career

 Barmotin was born in Saint Petersburg.
 His father was from Tambov peasant stock who had served in a grenadier regiment at the Imperial Palace.
 Barmotin's musical gifts were apparent from an early age, and his mother arranged for him to be taught by Mily Balakirev, who was then Director of the Imperial Chapel.
 He then studied composition at the Saint Petersburg Conservatory under Nikolai Rimsky-Korsakov 1899–1901.
 He himself taught at the Imperial Chapel before going to teach at a school in Kherson, and then privately on his return to Saint Petersburg.
 From 1919-23 he was director of choral singing for the Baltic fleet, and 1923-25 taught at his alma mater, now known as the Petrograd Conservatory.

 Barmotin is not mentioned in the main Western music dictionaries.
-Only in 1989 did he gain an entry in the Biographical Dictionary of Russian/Soviet Composers published in the United States, but that provides only sparse and incomplete information.
+Only in 1989 did he gain an entry in the Biographical Dictionary of Russian/Soviet Composers (ed.
+Dmitry Feofanov and Allan B Ho) published in the United States, but that provides only sparse and incomplete information.

 Death

 Barmotin's obscurity extended even to the details of his death.
 The date and circumstances of his death were unknown for many decades, which led some commentators to speculate that he suffered a dire fate at the hands of the Soviet regime in the 1930s.
 It was only in recent times that his death date of 5 April 1939 was established, based on a hand-written obituary found in the Saint Petersburg City Archives; but the place and circumstances of his death are still unknown.
+The Biographical Dictionary of Russian/Soviet Composers characterizes the lack of death date as "suspicious" (e.g. he was possibly executed by the Soviet regime).